 We have formed several non-consolidated investment funds with third-party investors that are typically organized as limited liability companies ("LLCs") or limited partnerships.
-These partnerships and LLCs have assets of approximately \$271.0 million at June 30, 2014.
+These partnerships and LLCs have assets of \$273.6 million at June 30, 2015.
 For those funds where we act as the general partner, our company's economic interest is generally limited to management fee arrangements as stipulated by the fund operating agreements.
 We have generally provided the third-party investors with rights to terminate the funds or to remove us as the general partner.
-Our direct investment interest in these entities is insignificant at June 30, 2014.
+Our direct investment interest in these entities is insignificant at June 30, 2015.

 For the entities noted above that were determined to be VIEs, we have concluded that we are not the primary beneficiary and therefore are not required to consolidated these entities.
 Additionally, for certain other entities we reviewed other relevant accounting guidance, which states the general partner in a limited partnership is presumed to control that limited partnership.
-The presumption may be overcome if the limited partners have either: (1) the substantive ability to dissolve the limited partnership or otherwise remove the general partner without cause, or (2) substantive participating rights, which provide the limited partners with the ability to effectively participate in significant decisions that would be expected to be made in the ordinary course of the limited partnership's business and thereby preclude the general partner from exercising unilateral control over the partnership.
+The presumption may be overcome if the limited partners have either: (1) the substantive ability to dissolve the limited partnership or otherwise remove the general partner without cause, or (2) substantive participating rights, which provide the limited partners with the ability to effectively participate in significant decisions that would be expected to be made in the ordinary course of the limited partnership.
 If the criteria are not met, the consolidation of the partnership or limited liability company is required.
 Based on our evaluation of these entities, we determined that these entities do not require consolidation.